noizwaves/bootstrap-social-buttons/README.md

 ## Requirements

-- Twitter Bootstrap 2.3.1 (although older versions should be fine too).
+- Twitter Bootstrap 2.3.1 (although older versions should be fine too) or Twitter Bootstrap 3 RC1.
 - Font Awesome 3.2.1 (again, older versions should be fine).

 ## Installation

 Once you have cloned the repo, if you are using CSS then:

+Note: when using Bootstrap 3, use 'social-buttons-3.{ext}' instead of 'social-buttons.{ext}'!

 1. Include Bootstrap and Font Awesome in your app (see [this guide](http://www.bootstrapcdn.com/#tab_fontawesome))
 2. Include social-buttons.css in your app